ethereum/btcrelay/docs/status.rst

 What is the ETH fee?
 =============================

-The amount of wei that needs to be paid to the Relayer when a Bitcoin transaction belongs in the block.
+The amount that needs to be paid to the Relayer when a Bitcoin transaction belongs in the block.